DataONEorg/DataONE_Operations/doc/source/PROJ/communications.rst

    * - `community@dataone.org
        <https://groups.google.com/a/dataone.org/forum/#!forum/community>`_

-     - A voluntary participation mailing list tfor dissemninating information to the community with interest in DataONE.
+     - A voluntary participation mailing list for disseminating information to the community with interest in DataONE.

    * - `coredev@dataone.org